HexAirbot/HexNanoMWC_QUAD/README.md

  6.Click the verify and then the upload button

 ##Development
-The FlexBot Project is open source.To contribute, you can send a pull request on Github, or share your idea to the [forum](http://makedesignshare.com).
+The FlexBot Project is open source.

+To contribute, you can send a pull request on Github, or share your idea to the [forum](http://makedesignshare.com).

 ##Support